Breath Training for Surfers with B.E.T.

 That’s exactly what you want to avoid during a hold down.
 We even practiced wipeout scenarios which required us to focus on removing our leg ropes mid way to keep the training as real as possible.

 Ha!!
 Seriously, a bit of meditative practice.
-While this wasn’t directly taught in the course, a large component is learning proper breathing mechanics.
+While this wasn’t directly taught in the course, a large component is learning proper breathing exercises and mechanics.
 And during the recovery components we worked on slowing down the breath rate to below 6 breaths per minute, some of us achieving 2 breaths with ease.

 I recommend to most of my clients to simply lay on their backs and practice diaphragmatic breathing.
 Whether you want to get zen with it and look at it from a meditative perspective.
 Or simply look at it from a physiological perspective, it would be good for you to practice your breathing, slow down your breath rate.
 And bring the nervous system to a more relaxed state.